rh-aiservices-bu/qaroot/qaroot-specification.md

 **Integration**:
 - Reads from Redis for session state
-- Publishes FAQ questions to RabbitMQ
+- Publishes FAQ questions to Red Hat AMQ
-- Subscribes to RabbitMQ for FAQ answer events
+- Subscribes to Red Hat AMQ for FAQ answer events

 ---